History Under Construction

 While historical developments after 1989 meant a break with the past, often followed by a national reawakening and a positive redefinition for many Central and Eastern European countries, the transition process of former Yugoslavia resulted in violence.
 The aftermath of the wars from 1991 to 2001 affect the region until today.
 How did the population deal with the traumatic experiences of ethnic cleansing and war crimes?
 Can a transition to peaceful democracy take place successfully when there is no consensus about how to interpret and deal with the past?

-The participants filtered the stories from the objects and transformed objects and stories into a performance, which brought a patchwork of controversial memories to the stage.
+We filtered the stories from the objects and transformed objects and stories into a performance, this patchwork of controversial memories we brought to the stage.

 This workshop was a part of the EUSTORY Next Generation Summit 2019 from 15 to 19 October 2019 in Berlin.
 It brought together 120 participants from Europe and beyond who worked together with experts from the fields of academia, journalism, education and arts to look at and figure out the chances and challenges connected to political transitions.